-24. Do local courts respect the choice of law in a contract (that is, if the parties agree that the law of a foreign jurisdiction will govern the contract)?
+25. Do local courts respect the choice of governing law in a contract?
 If yes, are there any areas of law in your jurisdiction that apply to the contract despite the choice of law?

 In the majority of cases the law which governs most elements of the contract is the law which the parties intend to apply, and it is termed the proper law of the contract, or lex causae.
-The proper law is discerned as follows:
+The proper law is determined as follows:

-- Where the parties have expressly chosen the law by which they wish their contract to be governed, this will be the proper law; - Where no express choice has been made in words, the intention is to be inferred from the terms of the contract and the surrounding circumstances; and - Where no express choice has been made, and the intention cannot be inferred, the proper law will be the law with which the transaction has its closest and most real connection.
+- Where the parties have expressly chosen the law by which they wish their contract to be governed, this will be the proper law. - Where no express choice has been made, the intention is to be inferred from the terms of the contract and the surrounding circumstances. - Where no express choice has been made, and the intention cannot be inferred, the proper law will be the law with which the transaction has its closest and most real connection.